-The one-year History M.A. program is offered for applicants in the Fifth-Year Master's and Open Graduate Education programs.
+The History M.A. program is offered for applicants in the Fifth-Year Master's and Open Graduate Education programs.
 It is designed to be intellectually rigorous yet also flexible enough to permit students to adapt it to a variety of professional contexts and goals.
-The intellectual rigor is achieved through M.A.-specific coursework, particularly the Historical Crossings seminar, and its combination with Ph.D. seminars.
+The intellectual rigor is achieved through M.A.-specific coursework and its combination with Ph.D. seminars.
 The flexibility is achieved through a choice of one of two tracks:

 - The Professional Track incorporates two “skills” courses (for example, in writing, language, computer science, design, or public history) that will help students meet individual professional goals.

 - The Academic Track is designed to prepare students to continue work at the PhD level.
 It replaces one of the “skills” courses with a research credit in the spring for which the student will produce an article-length research paper.
 In choosing the other “skills” course, a student on this track might select a language course or another PhD seminar, as appropriate.